boga/docker_php_bootstrap/README.md

 ## How to use:
 1. clone project
 2. change `remote_host` in docker-compose.yml => fpm => XDEBUG_CONFIG to current machine IP
+3. `docker-compose up` in project directory (or `docker-compose up -d` to daemonize)
-3. open browser and points in to main page
+4. open browser and points in to main page

 ## Addresses
 - [Main page](http://localhost:8080): http://localhost:8080